Decoherence across phase-space scales: From compass states to general quantum states: REPRESENTATIVE STATES AND SUBLEVELS

-In this section, we present compass states and their relevant precursors under investigation, specifically those obtained by applying multiphoton operations on coherent states and their superpositions.
-Interference (or nonclassical) phase-space patterns at the sub-Planck scale are crucial for quantum metrology~\cite{akhtar2024sub-shot, Howard2019, Eff1, Eff3, Eff8, Eff9, Eff10, naeem2021, naeem2022, Luo_2024, hailin2024}.
-The optimized compass state~\cite{akhtar2024sub-shot}, which is the central focus of this work, exemplifies these sub-Planckian features and is now incorporated into our discussion.
-We focus on the key phase-space features of the optimal compass state~\cite{akhtar2024sub-shot}, comparing them with those of the original compass state~\cite{Zurek2001}.
+In this section, we review compass states and their related quantum states, specifically those obtained by applying multiphoton operations on coherent states and their superpositions.
+Compass states and their variants may exhibit sub-Planck features that enable sensitivity to displacements beyond the standard quantum limit and are regarded as valuable resources for quantum metrology~\cite{llhr-hn2y,akhtar2024sub-shot, Howard2019, Eff1, Eff3, naeem2021, naeem2022, Luo_2024, hailin2024}.
+The optimized compass state~\cite{akhtar2024sub-shot}, which is the central focus of this work, exemplifies these sub-Planck features and is incorporated into our discussion.
+Here, we mainly focus on the phase-space features of the optimized compass state~\cite{akhtar2024sub-shot}, comparing them with those of the standard compass state~\cite{Zurek2001}, and then we discuss Wigner negativity of these compass states.